Arham-jawad896/Machine_Learning-/Chapter 2/notes.md

 X, y = mnist.data, mnist.target
 ```

-There are 70,000 images in total, and each image has has 784 features / pixels.
+There are 70,000 images in total, and each image has 784 features / pixels.
 This means that each image has a resolution of 28x28.

 Let's split this into training set and test set: